materials-commons/materialscommons.org/docs/spreadsheets.md

 My 1st Project/D1/measurements.txt

 A couple of things to note.
-First there is no starting slash, ie its "My 1st Project" and not "/My 1st Project".
-In file system terms
-"My 1st Project" is the "root" or start of your projects files.
-Secondly you separate the remaining parts of the path with a forward slash "/", and not the Windows backward slash "\".
+First ,there is no starting slash, i.e. its "My 1st Project" and not "/My 1st Project".
+In file system terms, "My 1st Project" is the "root" or start of your projects files.
+Secondly, you separate the remaining parts of the path with a forward slash "/", and not a backward slash "\".

 ### Using the file: keyword